The Pink Lake, near Esperance, WA (from the plane)

 WA Salt Supply (last image below) produces a variety of salts from the Lake including: water softening salt, coarse salt and salt for preserving sheepskin.
 The salt is kiln dried, crushed and bagged at the site before being distributed.

 The images in the collages were made with an OM-1 camera and a 12-40mm f/2.8 lens through the open side of a small Cessna plane.
+Most are of the lake and its shores, but the first is of the salt-bush plateau just north of the lake.

 Salt processing plant